-This fall, Christine will return to Stanford Continuing Studies with “Philanthropy in the Age of Innovation,” a day-long workshop focused on new approaches to strategic giving.
-Incorporating concrete tools and resources, a variety of case studies, and a panel of guest speakers, the seminar will explore smart ways to track impact, grantee-centric practices, the latest thinking on spend-out foundations, techniques for leveraging due diligence, emerging issues attracting new philanthropic attention, and high-impact nonprofit models.
-The class is aimed at foundation trustees and staff, advisors, and nonprofit teams of all experience levels and will take place on Saturday, November 12, from 10:00 AM to 4:00 PM.
+• This fall, Christine returned to Stanford Continuing Studies with “Philanthropy in the Age of Innovation,” a day-long workshop focused on new approaches to strategic giving.
+Incorporating concrete tools and resources, a variety of case studies, and a panel of guest speakers, the seminar explored innovative methods of impact tracking; grantee-centric giving; techniques for leveraging due diligence; and emerging issues of philanthropic attention.